 Great news for everyone living in the arctic temperatures...my dad saw a robin this week.
 (In Michigan, we always associate the return of our State bird with spring like temperatures.)
 Unfortunately, this robin was found dead laying under about 14 inches of snow.
 Poor little guy flew back a little early I guess.

 However, this weekend I heard that it is supposed to get up to about 30 degrees F (-1C).
 Woohoo!
 It's a heat wave!
-Crack out those flip-flops and bermuda trunks.
+Crack out those flip-flops and Bermuda trunks.
 I don't want to sound like I am rubbing it in or anything living in Hong Kong so to make you feel better we have had about a week of misting damp dreary windy and cooler weather.
-I am most certainly not wearing my flip-flops or bermuda trunks this week.
+I am most certainly not wearing my flip-flops or Bermuda trunks this week.

 As a matter of fact, I am still craving some warming comfort food slightly lightened up and these salmon parcels with sweet red pepper pesto is just the perfect mix of winter and spring converging together.

 As you know, my boys hate fish.
 They actually despise it so much I always need to disguise it.
 My first technique is obviously hiding the fish from plain view with the crispy phyllo dough.
-My second secret strategy was to put in some delicious vegetables to add some delicious flavours to the mix.
+My second secret strategy was to put in some delicious vegetables to add some delicious flavors to the mix.
 I chose red and yellow peppers as they are sweet and these are vegetables my boys will actually eat.
-I chose to put in a few caramelzed onions as these always make everything taste a little better.
+I chose to put in a few caramelized onions as these always make everything taste a little better.

 As a last layer of security, I drizzled a little sweet red pepper pesto on the plate.
 If you take a little piece of the crispy phyllo dough, salmon, vegetables and a little bit of the pesto on the end of your fork it is like a little bite of heaven.
 Each flavor of the dish compliments each other well.

-No Hot Sauce at the table- "This was fantastic mom, please make this again."
+- No Hot Sauce at the table- "This was fantastic mom, please make this again."

-Hot sauce brought out to the table, but then not used- Very good and we might try it again.
+- Hot sauce brought out to the table, but then not used- Very good and we might try it again.

-Couple of drops of hot sauce drizzled on top- This was not my favorite, it was okay but don't want to see this recipe again for a very long while.
+- Couple of drops of hot sauce drizzled on top- This was not my favorite, it was okay but don't want to see this recipe again for a very long while.

-Hot sauce slathered from one end of the plate to the other and multiple hot sauces types displayed at the table- "Gross mom, I am so not eating that."
+- Hot sauce slathered from one end of the plate to the other and multiple hot sauces types displayed at the table- "Gross mom, I am so not eating that."

 My boys have rated a "Fish dish", none the least, "a hot sauce brought to the table and then not used".
 This is amazing my kids ate fish and they said they might even eat it again.
 My own personal triumph here and they even looked up from their iPhones to give a nod.
 Teenagers and technology are never too far apart.